 You know that feeling you get when you’re eating a meal you didn’t think you’d like?
 How about that feeling when you’re shoveling said meal into your mouth with nary a breath taken?
 Yup.
-That’s this meal.
+That’s this kale and quinoa salad with maple Dijon grilled chicken.
 I would have totally passed over this kale and quinoa salad had it not been for the wide-eyed urging of my friend, Joan, over a recent New Haven Restaurant Week lunch we had of moules frîtes and a salted caramel brownie topped with a scoop of vanilla at Cask Republic.

 It was quite the lunch that day and this was quite the meal as well.
 I decided to round out the salad with some maple Dijon grilled chicken that I let soak in my newest favorite dressing all day long and then I drizzled the salad with some of the dressing too.
 I really really love that dressing, can you tell?
 But it wasn’t really the dressing or the chicken that made this meal (though, omg the chicken! soooo tender!!).
 It was the barely warm quinoa that just slightly wilted the kale and soaked up the dressing that really made the salad so spectacular.
 The whole meal came together in under 20 minutes and for a healthy weeknight meal, this one felt pretty special!